jonshouse1/ESPVNCC/README.md

 At the moment only "raw" encoding is supported for 16 bit RGB (565) format.

-Some IDF versions seem to have driver issues when using Ethernet, see
+Some IDF versions seem to have driver issues when using Ethernet, see "esp_idf_bug.txt"

 ![Screenshot](vncc_screenshot.jpg)